How to Organize Photos on iPhone Without Duplicates

 1. Media Types Albums

 The iPhone automatically organizes photos into specific albums based on the type of media.
 This feature streamlines the process of finding particular kinds of content, such as videos, selfies, and panoramas.
-To access these albums, open the Photos app and tap on the ‘Albums’ tab.
-Here, you will find categories like ‘Videos’, ‘Selfies’, and ‘Panoramas’ under the ‘Media Types’ section.
+To access these albums, open the Photos app and tap on the ‘Media Types’ tab.
+Here, you will find categories like ‘Videos’, ‘Selfies’, Slo-mo, and ‘Panoramas’ sections.

-Each album groups similar content together, allowing you to quickly locate all your videos or selfies in one place without searching through the entire photo library.
-This automatic sorting helps maintain an organized and accessible photo collection, making it easy to enjoy and share your memories.
+Each album groups similar content together, which allows you to quickly locate all your videos or selfies in one place without searching through the entire photo library.
+This automatic sorting helps maintain an organized and accessible photo collection.

-It’s important to note that users do not have the ability to modify the content or organization of the ‘Media Types’ albums, as these are automatically managed by the iPhone’s system.
-Despite this limitation, these albums remain incredibly useful for efficiently locating specific types of photos.
+We need to mention that users do not have the ability to modify the content or organization of the ‘Media Types’ albums, as these are automatically managed by the iPhone’s system.
+Despite this limitation, these albums remain incredibly useful for locating specific types of photos.

 2. Favourites Album in Photos App